 Getting there: The city’s most exciting district lies directly in the center.
 It’s accessible both by foot and via Sapporo’s public transportation at Susukino Station.

-At first glance, it might not look like one of the best city parks in Japan, but there’s a whole lot going for Odori Park when planning out what to do in Sapporo.
-This long and narrow stretch occupies the space between two lanes of Odori, one of the main drags of central Sapporo.
+At first glance, it might not look like one of the finest city parks in Japan.
+But there’s a whole lot going for Odori Park.
+This long & narrow stretch occupies the space between two lanes of Odori, one of the main drags of central Sapporo.

 Sapporo TV Tower

-Once you’ve reveled in the comfort of Odori Park, get a glimpse of it (and the rest of central Sapporo) from above at the city’s most famous landmark, Sapporo TV Tower.
+Already reveled in the comfort of Odori Park?
+Get a glimpse of it (and the rest of central Sapporo) from above at the city’s most famous landmark, Sapporo TV Tower.

-To get the full Sapporo TV Tower experience, scoot up to the observation deck at the 90-metre level for 360-degree views over Sapporo—and even as far as the Sea of Japan and Ishikari Plain.
+To get the full experience, scoot up to the observation deck.
+It sits at the 90-metre level.
+From it, you’ll enjoy 360-degree views over the city—and even as far as the Sea of Japan and Ishikari Plain.

 Sapporo Beer Museum

-Beyond beer history, the museum is home to the Sapporo Beer Garden, a collection of restaurants and beer halls presumably inspired by their Bavarian forefathers.
+Beyond beer history, the museum is home to the Sapporo Beer Garden.
+The popular venue assembles several restaurants and beer halls inspired by their Bavarian forefathers and is a top point of interest for beer lovers.
 Enjoy all-you-can-drink beer (responsibly, of course) and all-you-can-eat BBQ lamb to soak up the suds.

-Getting to the Sapporo Beer Museum: The easiest way to access the museum is via the Loop 88 Factory Line bus from Odori or Sapporo Station.
-By metro, it’s a 15-minute walk to the Sapporo Beer Museum from the closest station, Higashi-kuyakusho-mae (Toho Line), or 25 minutes from Sapporo Station via Kita-hachijo Dori.
+Getting there: The easiest way to access the museum is via the Loop 88 Factory Line bus, running from Odori or Sapporo Station.
+From the metro, it’s a 15-minute walk to the museum.
+The closest station is Higashi-kuyakusho-mae (Toho Line).
+It’s a 25-minute ride from Sapporo Station via Kita-hachijo Dori.